gnames/gnparser/README.md

    password when prompted.
 This will unblock the `gnparser` binary.

 After these steps, you should be able to use gnparser without any issues.
-You can also copy, move, or rename it freely."
+You can also copy, move, or rename it freely.

 ### Windows